yiisoft/form/docs/guide/en/field-common-methods/parts-field/input-container.md

 </div>
 ```

-When no specified, no attributes are used for input.
+When not specified, no attributes are used for input.

 To add attributes to the existing ones: